Unispace365/ds_cinder/doc/basics/Content Model.md

 Custom Resource Query Properties
 --------------------------------
-Useful for working with non-conforming databases.
+Use the `resources` tag to override the resources table name and column names.
+This is useful for working with non-conforming databases.
 Any unused properties will have their default value applied.

-- **table_name**: Overrides default resources table name
+- **table_name**: Overrides default resources table name (default is `resources`)
-- **check_updated**: Boolean, should the app only query resources that have updated since last check? (defaults is true)
+- **check_updated**: Boolean, should the app only query resources that have updated since last check? (default is `true`)
 - Override default column names:
 	- **id**: default=`resourcesid`
 	- **type**: default=`resourcestype`